 Sambal Belacan is a popular spicy Malaysian chili condiment consisting of chilies, belacan (shrimp paste), and lime juice.
 It adds zest to all your rice and noodle dishes.

 Sambal Belacan is an indispensable chili condiment in Malaysian cuisine.
-For many, a meal is incomplete without this spicy savory concoction as it whets one’s appetite and goes with just about everything.
+For many, a meal is incomplete without this spicy savory concoction.
+It whets one’s appetite and goes with just about everything.
 Like Nasi Lemak, Malaysians absolutely love and can’t leave home without it.